Your Housing Benefit decision letter

 I don't agree with the letter - can I do anything?

-If there is something in the letter that you disagree with or you think that there has been a mistake, you can ask the council to have another look at their decision.
-An adviser in your local area may be able to check the decision to see if it is correct.
-They will also be able to help you challenge the housing benefit department if it is not.
+If there is something in the letter that you disagree with or you think that there has been a mistake, you can challenge the Housing Benefit decision.